induktio/thinker/Details.md

 Compatibility with other mods
 =============================
+Custom programs can be used to play game movies if they have support for the appropriate wve format.
+[VLC](https://www.videolan.org/vlc/) is the recommended program for this and at startup the mod will attempt to detect if it is installed in the default folder.
+If it is not found, custom path can be set in `MoviePlayerPath` and command line options in `MoviePlayerArgs` in Alpha Centauri.ini.
+If these options are left empty, the game uses the default video player.
+If the lines are removed, the mod will reset to the default VLC installation path and options shown below when the game is restarted.
+Note that Thinker's video player options always override any other movie player settings used by PRACX.

+    C:\Program Files\VideoLAN\VLC\vlc.exe --fullscreen --video-on-top --play-and-exit --no-repeat --swscale-mode=2

 It should be possible to run both Thinker and [PRACX](https://github.com/DrazharLn/pracx) graphics enhancement patch at the same time.
 For easiest installation, download [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 However this combination of patches will not receive as much testing as the normal configuration, so some issues might occur.

 If any issues are encountered, first check if they occur with the vanilla game and/or Thinker without additional mods.
 Also some optional features provided by Thinker will be disabled while running PRACX because they would patch conflicting areas of the game binary.
 These disabled feature include: